In this article

 Most programs help set up your aftercare once you complete the inpatient portion of your treatment.

 Partial hospitalization programs (PHP) provide similar services to intensive outpatient programs (IOPs).
-These include medical services, behavioral therapy, and support groups, along with other customized therapies.
-However, in a PHP you return home to sleep.
+These include medical services, behavioral therapy, support groups, and other customized therapies.
+However, in a PHP, you return home to sleep.

 Some services provide food and transportation, but services vary by program.
-PHPs accept new patients as well as people who have completed an inpatient program and still need intensive treatment.
+PHPs accept new patients and people who have completed an inpatient program and still need intensive treatment.

 Outpatient treatment is less intensive than inpatient or partial hospitalization programs.

-Sometimes, medications may be used in alcohol addiction treatment.
+Sometimes, professionals may use medications in alcohol addiction treatment.

 Some medicines can help reduce the negative side effects of detoxification and withdrawal.
 Others can help you reduce cravings and normalize body functions.

-Disulfiram (Antabuse), acamprosate (Campral), and naltrexone are the most common medications used to treat AUD.
+Disulfiram (Antabuse), acamprosate (Campral), and naltrexone are the most common medications for AUD.
 When combined with other evidence-based therapies (such as cognitive behavioral therapy), MAT can help prevent relapse and increase your chance of recovery.

 Support groups such as Alcoholics Anonymous and SMART Recovery are open to anyone with a substance abuse problem.

-They are peer-led organizations dedicated to helping each other remain sober.
-They can be the first step towards recovery or part of a long-term aftercare plan.
+They’re peer-led organizations dedicated to helping each other remain sober.
+Support groups can be the first step towards recovery or part of a long-term aftercare plan.

 In this article